isaacs/blog.izs.me/src/posts/2025/occult-grammar/ogc-1-what-is-occult-grammar.md

-acts, body language, actions, and all other "moves" in the [language game](https://en.wikipedia.org/wiki/Language_game_philosophy), in ways that are both _overt_ and _occult_ to those participating in the conversation.
+acts, body language, actions, and all other "moves" in the [language game](https://en.wikipedia.org/wiki/Language_game_philosophy), in ways that may be to varying degrees _overt_ or _occult_ to those participating in the communication.
 Using this framework, I will discuss various ways that the divergence between grammars can create conversational obstacles between speakers of allistic and autistic neurotypes, and approaches for overcoming said obstacles.